k2view-academy/K2View-Academy/articles/TDM/tdm_gui/26_task_execution.md

   ![monitor execution](images/extract_task_execution_monitor.png)

-- The Billing LU is executed after the execution of the CRMLU has ended:
+- The Billing LU is executed after the execution of the CRM LU has ended:

   ![monitor execution](images/extract_task_execution_monitor_2.png)